esamattis/redux-render-prop/README.md

 ## Flattening render props

-If you find yourself nesting too much you can flatten the render callbacks type safely with the `MappedState` and `MappedActions` type helpers like so:
+If you find yourself nesting too much you can flatten the render callbacks type safely with the `MappedState`, `MappedActions` and `MappedStateAndActions` type helpers like so:

 ```tsx
 import {MappedState, MappedActions} from "redux-render-prop";